infinum/eightshift-docs/docs/advanced/components-heading-level.md

 #### minLevel

-Defines minimal value to show for heading
+Defines the minimum value to show in a heading.

 Default: 1

 #### maxLevel

-Defines maximal value to show for heading
+Defines the maximum value to show in a heading.

 Default: 6

 #### selectedLevel

-Defines selected level value to show for heading.
+Defines the selected level value to show in a heading.

 #### onChange